 24) I'm a long time GMSA member and it seems like every time I want to go shoot, there's an event going on and there's nowhere to shoot.

 This is a bittersweet problem to have but is an unfortunate reality of our club.

 First and foremost, in order to avoid disappointments, we strongly encourage you to visit the calendar of events page and verify that where you want to shoot is open before you leave home.
 Secondly, please understand that with the exception of IBS State Matches, seldom will a club sanctioned event last past 12PM to 1PM so there's still plenty of daylight left after any match.
 A little pre-planning before you head out to the range and looking at the club calendar will help prevent disappointments.

-This issue has been raised several times during monthly meetings of the past so the officers got together and worked the math.
+This issue has been raised several times during monthly meetings of the past and the officers got together and worked the math.

-They found that in order to fully fund GMSA (in the condition that she is in now), and pay the taxes and lease, that we would need to increase yearly dues by $100 per member.
-When this was reported this back to the membership at the monthly meetings, nobody wanted to raise yearly dues nor did we get any more volunteers to help with range work; At the last few range work days, we had less than 5 show up.
+They found that in order to fully-fund GMSA (in the condition that she is in now), and pay the taxes and lease, that we would need to increase yearly dues by approximately $100 per member.
+When this was reported this back to the membership at the monthly meetings and nobody wanted to raise yearly dues and we did not get any more volunteers to help with range work; At most range work days, we have less than 5 show up.
 If we could only get the dues paying members of GMSA to help us cut the grass, maintain and improve the ranges, fix the roads and donate the money to buy the gravel and concrete, we wouldn't have to hire this stuff out.
 If we didn’t have to hire it out, we wouldn't have to have sanctioned shoots to bring in money to pay for the maintenance and upkeep of our range.
-If everyone pulled in a fair share of the load, we could have a members only exclusive club, available 24/7 but we’re caught between a rock and a hard place…we gotta pay the bills and to pay the bills, we gotta bring in money.
+If everyone pulled in a fair share of the load, we could indeed have a members only exclusive club, available 24/7 but we’re caught between a rock and a hard place…we gotta pay the bills and to pay the bills, we gotta bring in some money.